Understanding Injury Prevention: Keeping Yourself Safe

 Strategies for Preventing Injuries

 Effective injury prevention strategies are diverse and tailored to specific environments and activities.
 One fundamental approach is education and awareness.
-By informing individuals about the risks associated with certain activities and providing guidance on safe practices, the likelihood of injuries can be significantly reduced.
+By informing individuals about the risks associated with particular activities and providing guidance on safe practices, the likelihood of injuries can be significantly reduced.

 Creating a Safe Environment